-The teens discover an old video game while serving detention, and are magically drawn into the game, transforming into jungle counterparts who are each (very conveniently) against-type – the jock becomes the stocky sidekick, the nerd becomes the muscle-bound hero, and the pretty popular girl becomes the portly middle-aged cartographer.
+The teens discover an old video game while serving detention, and are magically drawn into the game, transforming into jungle counterparts who are each (very conveniently) against-type – the jock becomes the stocky sidekick (Hart), the nerd becomes the muscle-bound hero (The Rock), and the pretty popular girl becomes the portly middle-aged cartographer (Black).
 Stranded in the jungles of Jumanji they must use their newfound skill-sets to survive and complete their mission (go there, find the thing, break the curse).

 The ensemble; Dwayne ‘The Rock’ Johnson, Kevin Hart, Jack Black and Karen Gillan, all seem to be having great fun with the body-swapping concept.
 Black is especially good – garnering the most laughs playing his “pretty-girl-gone-wrong” schtick.